Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 Some Nuclei cpus are equipped with trace support, which permits examination of the instruction activity.
 Trace activity is controlled through an Embedded Trace(Etrace) Module on the core's scan chains.
 The following commands are for etrace.

+Currently, we only implemented RISC-V ETrace Instruction Trace in CPU, Data Trace not yet ready.

 ``nuclei etrace config etrace-addr buffer-addr buffer-size wrap``